10 Reasons Everyone Should Visit eSwatini (Swaziland) and the best places to visit

 The remarkable and varied natural playground that is eSwatini, its wealth of cultural festivals, sporting events, adventure options and wide range of accommodations make it an ideal and nearby travel destination for South Africans in particular.
 Don't give it a second thought, visit this incredible kingdom as soon as you can.

 eSwatini has a very rich culture that would be difficult for the visitor to fully experience during a short visit.
-However, to immerse oneself in Swati culture, a visit is recommended to the Mantenga Cultural Village because it gives an experience of all the intricacies of traditional Swati life as well as an outstanding display by a group of dancers that tours the world.
+However, to immerse oneself in Swati culture, a visit is recommended to the Mantenga Cultural Village because it gives an experience of all the intricacies of traditional Swati life and the local community as well as an outstanding display by a group of dancers that tours the world.
 The village is a first-rate working reconstruction of a traditional homestead from around the 1850s.

 Fascinating museums and historical sites are dotted around the country, telling the story of the country's past and present and are well worth a visit.